Nigeria launches new Naira notes to mop up counterfeits | Africanews

 Nigerian president Muhammadu Buhari on Wednesday said the new naira bank notes would help to control liquidity in an economy where most money is held outside the bank.

-The 200, 500 and 1000 naira notes are the ones being replaced.
+The 200 (5 U.S. cents), 500 ($1.10) and 1,000 naira ($2.20) notes are the ones being replaced.
 The redesigned notes which are produced in Nigeria by the Nigeria Security Printing and Minting have new security features, the president said during the introduction of the new notes at the presidential Villa.

+The notes would drive financial inclusion and economic growth, said Godwin Emefiele, governor of the Central Bank of Nigeria.

+Despite the authorities stated objectives, experts are skeptical about such results in a country that has battled chronic corruption for decades, with government officials regularly arrested for looting public funds that has caused more hardship for the many struggling with poverty.

 The central bank of Nigeria is reported to announce plans of issuing the new notes to the public from December 15, 2022.